 - Do not bend, fold, staple, or mutilate him.

-- You can seriously crumple a Griffinfinch by sitting on him when he's curled on the sofa.
+- You can seriously injure a Griffinfinch by sitting on him when he's lying on the sofa.

 - Don't pet your Griffinfinch after you've been eating potato chips, else he'll smudge.

 - Don't walk your Griffinfinch in the rain.